DallanQ/race_for_the_galaxy/Manual.md

 #### Draw

-> Image of a hand holding a phone with 1 inside
+> Image of a hand holding a card with 1 inside

 Draw 1 card at the start of the Develop phase.